Global banking trends in 2023

 In addition to CRS and FATCA reporting requirements, international banks must comply with a raft of new regulations as part of more rigorous know your customer (KYC) processes.
-These changes can impact Healy Consultants Group PLC’s Clients by i) requiring them to submit additional documentation to verify their identity during bank account opening ii) slowing the lead time to open a bank account and iii) sometimes requiring them to travel to open the bank account.
+These changes can impact Healy Consultants Group’s Clients by i) requiring them to submit additional documentation to verify their identity during bank account opening ii) slowing the lead time to open a bank account and iii) sometimes requiring them to travel to open the bank account.

 Challenges faced by the international banking system

 - International banks face more stringent regulations (beyond traditional customer due diligence) around KYC to address i) tax evasion ii) terror financing iii) money laundering etc;